Caring for velvet

 STEP 1

-For all three types of Hartford men's corduroy, we recommend machine washing at a maximum of 30°C on a gentle cycle to preserve the fiber and texture of the fabric.
-Avoid bleaching at all costs, which weakens the fabric and alters its deep color.
-For optimal results, turn your pieces inside out before washing and limit friction with other fabrics.
+For the three types of men's velvet Hartford, we recommend machine washing at a maximum temperature of 30°C on a gentle cycle to preserve the fabric's fibers and texture.
+Avoid bleaching at all costs, as it weakens the fabric and alters its deep color.
+For best results, turn your items inside out before washing and limit friction with other textiles.

 STEP 2

-Drying men's corduroy clothing is a crucial step in ensuring its longevity.
-Tumble drying is not recommended: the heat flattens the ribs and distorts the fabric.
-Instead, air dry flat or on a hanger, avoiding direct sunlight.
-If ironing is necessary, use a cool iron (110°C maximum) and always work from the reverse side of the fabric to avoid marking the velvet.
-A light steaming can also restore volume to the ribs.
+Drying velvet clothing for men is a crucial step in ensuring the longevity of velvet.
+Do not use a dryer: the heat will flatten the ribs and distort the fabric.
+Instead, dry it in the open air, flat or on a hanger, avoiding direct exposure to sunlight.
+If ironing is necessary, use a cool iron (110°C maximum) and always work on the reverse side of the fabric so as not to mark the velvet.
+Light steaming can also restore volume to the ribs.

 STEP 3

-To prolong the life of your men's corduroy pieces, daily maintenance is essential.
+To extend the life of your parts men's velvetDaily care is essential.
 Gently brush your clothes after use with a soft brush to remove dust.
-Store them on hangers for jackets and shirts, and carefully folded for trousers, to avoid any marking.
+Store jackets and shirts on hangers and fold pants carefully to avoid creasing.

 - Brush regularly to remove dust.

-- Hanger for jackets and shirts, neat folding for trousers.
+- Hanger for jackets and shirts, neat folding for pants.